 The Center(s) will be charged with establishing global leadership in the field of stem cell genomics by advancing the development of standards and methods, facilitating data analysis and coordination, and providing expertise and collaborative opportunities for stem cell scientists throughout California.
-Centers will be expected to implement and engage in the activities listed below; all proposals should include activities 1 and 2 as well as at least two of activities 3-6.
-At least one award will be made to a proposal that includes a Data Coordination Center (activity 6), which will be expected to provide a central resource for stem cell genomics data.
+Centers will be expected to implement and engage in the activities listed below:

 - 1. Standardization: developing standard operating procedures for sample and data handling which will form the basis for large scale data sharing and analysis - 2.
+Data Coordination and Management: providing infrastructure and expertise for storage, transfer, assembly, and publication via web portals of the terabyte-scale amounts of data that will be generated by the Centers, to enable their analysis - 3.
+Data analysis: providing advanced bioinformatics capabilities to uniformly conduct multiple types of analyses of the large data sets created by the centers and collaborators, and to develop new methods for analyzing this type of data

-Provide Collaborative Resources: providing stem cell scientists throughout the state with access to cutting-edge genomics and bioinformatics technologies, and expertise on experimental design and data analysis - 3.
-Data analysis: to uniformly process and integrate large data sets created by the centers, and to develop new methods for analyzing this type of data - 4.
-Center-initiated Projects: aiming to advance the entire stem cell field through the pursuit of large scale, coordinated projects with intensive data collection and bio-computing - 5.
-Innovation and Technology Development: leading initiatives to address major bottlenecks in stem cell genomic research (e.g. sample preparation, single cell analyses, and computational research) - 6.
-Data Coordination: providing infrastructure and expertise for storage, transfer, assembly, and publication via web portals, to enable analysis of the terabyte-scale amounts of data that will be generated by the Centers
+- 4. Collaborative Resources: providing stem cell scientists throughout the state with access to cutting-edge genomics and bioinformatics technologies, and expertise in experimental design and data analysis - 5.
+Center-initiated Projects: advancing the entire stem cell field through the pursuit of large scale, coordinated projects with intensive data collection and analysis - 6.
+Innovative Technology Development: leading initiatives to address major bottlenecks in stem cell genomic research including information technology (e.g. sample preparation, single cell analyses, bioinformatics, large scale data handling capabilities, and analysis and integration in systems biology for disease diagnostics and therapeutics.)

-CIRM Stem Cell Genomics Centers of Excellence will be hosted within established California universities, research institutes or companies, and should augment existing genomics or bioinformatics resources to capitalize on existing expertise and infrastructure.
+CIRM Stem Cell Genomics Centers of Excellence will be hosted within established California universities, research institutes or companies, and should augment existing genomics or bioinformatics resources to capitalize on expertise and infrastructure.
 In competing for awards, applicant institutions will be asked to address center structure, administration, policies and activities to promote collaboration and advance the program mission.
 A plan for sustainability beyond the period of CIRM support will be required.